 If you answered yes to any of the previous questions, welcome to your status as a distracted driver.
-Almost every Arlington Heights driver has done one of these things at one point or another but any of these activities could easily lead to an accident.
+Almost every Arlington Heights driver has done one of these things at one point or another, but any of these activities could easily lead to an accident.
 And some accidents can be fatal.

-How To Avoid Distractions While Driving in Arlington Heights
+How to Avoid Distractions while Driving in Arlington Heights

-To avoid being distraction, you can:
+To avoid being distracted behind the wheel, you can:

 - Limit interaction with other passengers

 - Avoid taking your eyes off the road